uncenter/uncenter.dev/src/uses.md

 ### Development

--   [Visual Studio Code](https://code.visualstudio.com/) ~~since I can't figure out how to configure Neovim~~ for a feature-rich and extendable editor
+-   [Neovim](https://neovim.io/) for a fast, configurable editor
--   [Ghostty](https://mitchellh.com/ghostty) for _the fastest_, feature-rich, and actively developed terminal
+-   [Ghostty](https://mitchellh.com/ghostty) for _the fastest_, most feature-rich, and actively developed terminal

 ### Utilities